Getting Insurance for Second Homes and Vacation Homes

 Generally, insurance policies for second homes provide the same coverage as plans for primary properties do.
 But, it will likely cost more, and some companies may limit the causes of damage they protect second homes from.

 When you have two properties, you typically need two separate home insurance policies.
-It’s difficult for one plan to extend coverage to another house because each property has its own variables and factors that affect policy costs.
+When it comes to vacation property insurance, it’s difficult for one plan to extend coverage to another house because each property has its own variables and factors that affect policy costs.
 Insurers need to account correctly for the many risks, and they need two separate policies to do so.

 If you have a mortgage on your second home, your lender will require you to get homeowners insurance on it.
 Even if your primary insurer extends liability coverage to your second property, you’ll need a plan that protects you from physical damage, too.